Mbed-TLS/mbedtls/README.md

 Compiling
 ---------

 We use CMake to configure and drive our build process.
-Three libraries are built: libtfpsacrypto, libmbedx509, and libmbedtls.
-Note that libmbedtls depends on libmbedx509 and libtfpsacrypto, and libmbedx509 depends on libtfpsacrypto.
+Three libraries are built: `libtfpsacrypto`, `libmbedx509`, and `libmbedtls`.
+Note that `libmbedtls` depends on `libmbedx509` and `libtfpsacrypto`, and `libmbedx509` depends on `libtfpsacrypto`.
 As a result, some linkers will expect flags to be in a specific order, for example the GNU linker wants `-lmbedtls -lmbedx509 -ltfpsacrypto`.
+The cryptographic library `libtfpsacrypto` is also provided under its legacy name, `libmbedcrypto`.

 ### Tool versions